 John Reith maintained that broadcasting should be a public service which enriches the intellectual and cultural life of the nation.
 It is in this spirit that the BBC each year invites a leading figure to deliver a series of lectures on radio.
 The aim is to advance public understanding and debate about significant issues of contemporary interest.

-The very first Reith lecturer was the philosopher, Bertrand Russell who spoke on "Authority and the Individual".
+The very first BBC Reith lecturer was the philosopher, Bertrand Russell who spoke on "Authority and the Individual".
 Among his successors were Arnold Toynbee (The World and the West, 1952), Robert Oppenheimer (Science and the Common Understanding, 1953) and J.K.
 Galbraith (The New Industrial State, 1966).
-More recently, the Reith lectures have been delivered by the Chief Rabbi, Dr Jonathan Sacks (The Persistence of Faith, 1990) and Dr Steve Jones (The Language of the Genes, 1991), Michael Sandal (A New Citizenship, 2009), Martin Rees (Scientific Horizons, 2010) and Aung San Suu Kyi and Eliza Manningham-Buller (Securing Freedom, 2011).
+The Reith lectures have also been delivered by the Chief Rabbi, Dr Jonathan Sacks (The Persistence of Faith, 1990), Dr Steve Jones (The Language of the Genes, 1991), Michael Sandal (A New Citizenship, 2009), Martin Rees (Scientific Horizons, 2010) and Aung San Suu Kyi and Eliza Manningham-Buller (Securing Freedom, 2011).
 Most recently the Reith Lecturers have been Niall Ferguson (The Rule of Law and Its Enemies, 2012), Grayson Perry (Playing to the Gallery, 2013), Dr. Atul Gawande (The Future of Medicine, 2015), Stephen Hawking (Black Holes, 2016), Kwame Anthony Appiah (Mistaken Identities, 2016) and Hilary Mantel (Resurrection: The Art and Craft, 2017).